stevenhirsch/force-plate-jump-analyses/README.md

     ```

 ## Building the Package
-If you want to build the package for installation, you can do so using `python -m build`.
+If you want to build the package for installation, you can do so using `python -m build` after cloning the repository.
 Follow these steps to create a package:

 1. **Install `build` package**:
     ```